-- ASSE 1070 or ASSE 1017 listed tempering valve (required) Low draw rates and transitions from heating to DHW - Low draw rates and transitions from heating to DHW are two examples of conditions that can cause temperature of water leaving boiler to significantly exceed DHW set point.
+- ASSE 1070 or ASSE 1017 listed tempering valve (required) Low draw rates and transitions from heating to DHW are two examples of conditions that can cause temperature of water leaving boiler to significantly exceed DHW set point.
 A tempering valve is required to minimize spikes in DHW temperature.
 Select and install in accordance with valve manufacturer's instructions and applicable codes. - 2.
+Flow limiter

-Flow limiter - If DHW draw rate is in excess of rating in Table 3-1, temperature of hot water may be too low for comfortable use.
+If DHW draw rate is in excess of rating in Table 3-1, temperature of hot water may be too low for comfortable use.
 Internal, 6 GPM (23 L/min), flow limiter is factory installed, but an additional flow limiter may be required.
-Select one having a flow rating approximately equal to that shown in Table 3-1 at desired temperature rise. - 3.
-DHW pressure relief valve (required) Limits pressure in DHW piping.
-Use a valve designed for DHW service such as Watts #3L or #53L.
-Select a valve with a pressure setting less than or equal to 145 psig (1,000 kPa).
-Pipe discharge to safe location using same size as discharge connection to valve. - Drain valve Permits plate heat exchanger to be periodically back flushed to remove sediment. - Globe or ball valves Used to isolate DHW piping during back flushing and other servicing.
-In addition, valve may be used to limit DHW flow if necessary. - Expansion tank If back flow preventer or check valve is installed upstream of cold connection, thermal expansion tank will prevent build-up of pressure in DHW piping.
-Use an expansion tank designed for potable water service. - 7.
-Water filter (highly recommended) Install Aqua Pure AP430SS or equivalent on potable cold water supply to prevent scale. - 8.
-Buffer tank (Optional) When recirculation line is installed as shown in Figure 11-3, a small (2-6 gal) potable water storage tank may be installed as shown.
-Reduces burner cycling during very small DHW demands and also helps minimize temperature fluctuations.
+Select one having a flow rating approximately equal to that shown in Table 3-1 at desired temperature rise.

+- DHW pressure relief valve Limits pressure in DHW piping.
+Use a valve designed for DHW service such as watts #3L or #53L.
+Select a valve with a pressure setting less than or equal to 145 psi (1,000 kPa).
+Pipe discharge to safe location using same size as discharge connection to valve. - 4.
+Drain valve Permits plate heat exchanger to be periodically back flushed to remove sediment. - Globe or ball valves Used to isolate DHW piping during back flushing and other servicing.
+In addition, valve may be used to limit DHW flow if necessary. - 6.
+Expansion tank

+If back flow preventer or check valve is installed upstream of cold connection, thermal expansion tank will prevent build-up of pressure in DHW piping.
+Use an expansion tank designed for use in potable water service.

+7. Buffer tank (Optional)

+When recirculation line is installed as shown in Figure 11-2, a small (2-6 gal) potable water storage tank may be installed as shown.
+This will reduce burner cycling during very small DHW demands and also help minimize temperature fluctuations.
 An unpowered storage electric water heater is ideal for this application.

+NOTICE: Heating System piping omitted for clarity.
+NOTICE: Installer is responsible for piping configurations to provide proper flow rates and meet local codes.
+A DAGEN A DAGEN Cald hazard.
+Under certain conditions this boiler can deliver (DHW) at temperatures in excess of DHW setpoint in boiler control.
+A field supplied ASSE 1017 or ASSE 1070 listed tempering valve is required as part of this boiler's installation.
+A CUTION A CUTION A CUTION A COMPONENTION And the first of t --- --